cedx/david.gulp/README.md

 ```

 ## Reporters
-The plugin provides a builtin reporter printing to the standard ouput the list of packages that need to be updated.
+The plugin provides a builtin reporter printing to the standard ouput the list of outdated packages:

 ```javascript
 return gulp.src('package.json')